obskyr/dazzlie/README.md

 ## Layouts

 Tiles are often arranged a bit oddly in memory in old games.
 In order to lay tiles out as you want, you describe layouts using the `-l` or `--layout` option.
-A Dazzlie layout is expressed as list of direction-length pairs.
+A Dazzlie layout is expressed as a list of direction-length pairs.

 Direction-length pairs looks something like `H8` (8 horizontally) or `V2` (2 vertically).
 They consist of a direction ("H" or "V" for horizontal or vertical) and then a length.
 Each pair depends on the previous one - the first pair specifies which direction to add tiles and how many, and the next specifies which direction to stack those "chunks" and how many.
 The one after that specifies how to stack *those*, and so on.